-Oh yes…fried rice, you can make in the oven ON a sheet pan!!
+Oh yes…easy fried rice you can make in the oven ON a sheet pan!!
 Hallelujah!!

-My daughter is a self professed fried rice aficionado.
-(AKA: fried rice snob!)
+My daughter is a self professed fried rice “aficionado” (AKA: snob!).
 She has her favorite restaurants to order from and has never really 100% approved of my fried rice ventures at home until now.

-Here’s why I think YOU are going to love this Sheet Pan Fried Rice too!
+Here’s why I think YOU are going to love this easy Fried Rice recipe too!

-1. You don’t have to cook and cool rice in advance…the planning for fried rice is really the hardest part for me.
-I mean seriously, when the craving for fried rice hits it HITS HARD and I want it then not a few hours from then after I cook and cool the rice completely.
+- You don’t have to cook and cool rice in advance…the planning for fried rice is really the hardest part for me.
+Seriously, when the craving for fried rice hits, it HITS HARD.
+I don’t want it in a few hours after I cook and cool the rice completely.
+I want it now!

-3. I find fried rice cooked on the stove top to be a bit greasy for my personal taste.
-This oven baked Sheet Pan Fried Rice has all of the flavors and texture that we love, without the heavy greasiness.
+- I find fried rice cooked on the stove top to be a bit greasy for my personal taste.
+Oven baked Sheet Pan Fried Rice has all of the flavors and texture that we love, without the heavy greasiness.

-4. This fried rice can easily serve as a vegetarian main course or if you have a meat eater or two in your crew, it would be amazing paired with this gluten free orange chicken!
+- It can easily serve as a vegetarian main course.
+However, if you have a meat eater or two in your crew, it would be amazing paired with this gluten free orange chicken!

 Sheet Pan Fried Rice